englundj/silver-eureka/README.md

 # silver-eureka
 First Repository
-This is a bacth of random files.
+This is a batch of random files.